JPatel87/landmark-locator/README.md

 3. Header
 * Consists of a logo and a heading
 * The logo used in the header is of a landmark icon which was sourced from [Font Awesome](https://fontawesome.com/).
 * This logo is also used as the favicon for this project.
+It was converted to a favicon icon using [Gauger.io](https://gauger.io/fonticon/) and then referenced into the index html file by following instructions given on [javatpoint](https://www.javatpoint.com/html-favicon).
 * The objective of using this logo is to create a memorable image to enable users to remember the website by.
 It also projects an indication of the intent of the website.
 * The title of the project is simple, catchy and aims to effectively communicate out the intent of the website.